 "Indoor Air Quality" Archive

-Many homeowners don’t realize this, but the quality of their indoor air can actually be worse than that of outdoors.
+Many homeowners don’t realize this, but the indoor air quality (IAQ) of their home can actually be worse than the fresh air of the outdoors.
 It’s hard to believe, when our outdoor air quality isn’t even that bad to begin with, relative to other parts of the country.
 But if you have a modern home, it means it was built “tightly” to allow for the best efficiency for your HVAC systems—and this type of construction also allows for allergens and other contaminants to stay trapped in your home.

 This is great news for your energy bills, as your air conditioner and heater will operate more efficiently.
 But it’s not so great if anyone in your family is an allergy or asthma sufferer.
 With no air being able to escape your home, contaminants like dust, dirt, pollen and pet dander get trapped inside with you, and even the healthiest person can become ill—without the right indoor air quality products and services in place.